It’s Back to School season and it’s time to get “regular” with our routines again!

 We had 3 kids in my family, but there was indeed a lot of time spent in the kitchen by my working mom–a lot!

-If the Instant Pot existed back then it seems like moms in the 70’s would have been a lot easier.
+If the Instant Pot existed back then it seems like moms in the 70s would have had it a lot easier.
 Sure, there were pressure cookers, but we were generally scared of them.
 We saw what happened when Lucy tried cooking with one after all…disaster!

 When it came to convenience, we did have the crockpot (in lovely avocado green or harvest gold) but it was nothing compared to an Instant Pot!